Condobolin: History

 Prior to European settlement, the area was inhabited by the Wiradjuri people.

 Australian Heritage magazine suggested that Condobolin evolved from the "Aboriginal" word Cundabullen – shallow crossing.
 The magazine stated that the crossing was located a short distance below the junction of the Lachlan River and the Goobang Creek.
 Others suggest that the town's name from the Wiradjuri word for 'hop bush', or 'hop brush'.

 The area was explored by John Oxley in 1817 and Thomas Mitchell in 1836.
 The 'Condoublin' run was established by 1844.
 There had been squatters in the district since Mitchell's 1836 exploration.
 Closer settlement of the area began in 1880 when the large runs were broken up into smaller holdings.

 The town of Condobolin was proclaimed in 1859.
 The railway arrived in 1898, and the town's population boomed, assisted by finds in 1885 of copper north of the town and in 1896 of gold in the district, north-west of the town.
 A major copper and gold mine was in operation at Condobolin from 1898 until around 1910.
 Agriculture is still a major influence on the town, production having expanded with the damming of the Lachlan River in 1935 by the Wyangala Dam.
 Wheat, barley, canola, wool, sheep and cattle are produced in the district.
 In more recent years irrigation has brought horticulture and cotton to the Lachlan River area.

 The Lachlan River saw paddle steamer traffic from the 1860s up until the 1920s.

 The video clip for Shannon Noll's first single What About Me? was filmed in Condobolin at His home Town.

+This would fit beneath the existing **History** section, immediately before **Heritage listings**.